 Get your hands on this authentic recipe for Macao’s best known treat!

-If you can’t wait before your next trip over to Macao, here’s a Portuguese egg tart recipe that is as close to the real thing as it gets.
+If you can’t wait before your next trip over to Macao, here’s a Macanese egg tart recipe that is as close to the real thing as it gets.

 2kg cake flour